nimicWh/OPC-UA-Industrial-IoT/README.md

 This project was completed in **2018** as a proof of concept demonstrating Industrial IoT communication using the OPC UA standard.

-The project showcases practical experience in configuring an IoT gateway as an OPC UA Server and enabling interoperability with industrial client applications.
+The project shows an IoT gateway as an OPC UA Server and enabling interoperability with industrial client applications.
 The architecture reflects common Industry 4.0 practices for securely exchanging data between industrial equipment, gateways, and supervisory software.